 Grand Canyon University's Master of Business Administration and Master of Science in Leadership is a dual degree program designed for students who wish to pursue a traditional MBA degree and a leadership degree concurrently.
 This MBA/MSL program blends the quantitative skills associated with an MBA along with the interpersonal skills of a leadership degree, for a comprehensive program that prepares graduates for leadership roles in a variety of business settings.

-Students in the MBA/MSL degree program will have the opportunity to study the leadership principles of Ken Blanchard, including servant leadership and values-based management.
+Students in the MBA/MSL degree program will have the opportunity to study the leadership principles, including servant leadership and values-based management.
 Time will be spent exploring leadership models and theories, learning how to improve leadership in real-world organizations, and gaining the necessary skills to become an empowering leader.

 Quantitative principles and practices will also be explored and studied including financial analysis, financial planning, working capital management, applied business probability and statistics, and international banking.
 Managerial topics will be explored including managerial accounting, concepts and procedures for internal reporting, the management of operations in manufacturing and service environments, financial forecasting, and raising funds in capital markets.